collins-kiprotich/collins-kiprotich.github.io/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+#Portfolio

--Portfolio setup for mobile.
+-Portfolio setup for mobile and Desktop Version
 -This projects demonstrates the behaviour of a website page and how it responds to different screen sizes -Contains two sections; projects list and about myself.